dioxfile/NS-2-Selfish-Behavior-Protocols/README.md

 ---
 # HOW TO INSTALL?

-You have two choices of how to use it, or you can download ns-allinone-2.34 already modified [here] (link) or download the ns-allinone-2.34 clean package [here] (link) and modify the codes manually.
+You have two flavors of how to use it, or you can download ns-allinone-2.34 already modified [here] (link) or download the ns-allinone-2.34 clean package [here] (link) and modify the codes manually.

 ## Manually changing:
-Taking into consideration that you already have the ns-allinone-2.34 version compiled, you will have to add the modifications in the files AODV; DSDV; OLSR; DSR, respectively.
+Taking into consideration that you already have the ns-allinone-2.34 version compiled, you will have to add the modifications in the files AODV(.h and .cc); DSDV(.h and .cc); OLSR(.h and .cc); DSR(.h and .cc), respectively.

 > You do not need to change all, just modify the protocol you want to use.

-Moreover, in our tests, just recompiling with the `make` command was not enough, other commands like` make clean && makedistclean` were necessary for the correct operation of the program.
+In our tests, we just recompiling with the `make` command was not enough, other commands like` make clean && makedistclean` were necessary for the correct operation of the program.

 To modify the files manually follow the tutorial below.